-Perhaps the two most common forms of communication in today’s age, emails and text messages are both admissible in court and subject to subpoenas.
-Therefore, the information that exchanged via either of these mediums has the potential to be included as evidence in court.
+Perhaps the two most common forms of communication in today’s age, emails, and text messages are both admissible in court and subject to subpoenas.
+Therefore, the information exchanged via either of these mediums has the potential to be included as evidence in court.

 Admissibility of Social Media

 The rapidly changing landscape of today’s technological world comes with the potential to experience legal headaches for those with an online presence.
 Deleting or removing posts after the start of litigation is unlawful and can cause increased legal problems.
 The most effective way to prevent social media and electronic information from being used as evidence is to refrain from its use.